anders-s-olsen/Coupled-generator-decomposition/README.md

 - **Required inputs:**
     - `num_comp`: the number of components to learn
-    - `X`: a dictionary of torch tensors, each element of size (*,N,P), where * may be any number of extra dimensions.
+    - `X`: a dictionary of torch tensors, each element of size (*,N,P), where * may be any number of extra dimensions (e.g., subjects, clinical groups, modalities provided).
 - **Optional inputs:**
     - `model`: the model to use.
 Options are 'SPCA', 'AA', 'DAA'.
 Default is 'SPCA'.
     - `Xtilde`: a dictionary of torch tensors.
 If not specified, `Xtilde` is assumed to be equal to `X`.